Associate Professor, PhD (British Columbia), MSc (British Columbia)

 Collective motions in model membranes, phase transitions in liquid crystals.

-This figure shows the current "state-of-the-art" understanding of what biological membranes look
+This figure shows the current understanding of what biological membranes look

 like at the molecular level.
 Nature tends to utilize the laws of Physics to optimize the